wso2/docs-is/en/docs/extend/write-a-custom-password-validator.md

 ---

-## Deploying and configuring the custom password validator
+## Deploy and configure the custom password validator

 Do the following to deploy and enforce the custom password policy in the WSO2 Identity Server.